Gary Player's Success and Achievements in Timeline

 1959: British Open Win at Muirfield

-1961: First International Winner of Masters
+1961: First International Winner

 In 1961, Gary Player became the first international winner of the Masters Tournament.

-1961: Led PGA Tour money list
+1961: Led PGA Tour Money List

 In 1961, Gary Player led the U.S. based PGA Tour money list.

-1965: Completion of Career Grand Slam
+1965: Completed the Grand Slam

-1965: U.S. Open win and Career Grand Slam
+1965: U.S. Open Win and Career Grand Slam

-1966: Awarded Bob Jones Award
+1966: Awarded the Bob Jones Award

 In 1966, Gary Player was awarded the Bob Jones Award, the highest honor given by the United States Golf Association.

-1968: Inception of McCormack's world golf rankings
+1968: Top ten of Mark McCormack's world golf rankings

-From the inception of Mark McCormack's world golf rankings in 1968 until 1981, Gary Player was consistently in the top ten.
+From the inception of Mark McCormack's world golf rankings in 1968 until 1981, Gary Player was in the top ten.

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.